Dear MendMeShop,

 Tenosynovitis, also called paratendonitis or peritendinitis, is a term used to describe inflammation and degeneration of the tendon's outer layer or sheath.
 Depending on the tendon, the sheath is also called the synovium or paratenon.

 It is possible to suffer from tenosynovitis alone or in conjunction with the degeneration of the tendon(s), called tendinosis.
-In either case, as your body tries to heal, scar tissue forms inside the sheath attaching the inner tissues of the tendon(s) to its outer covering, the paratenon.
+In either case, as your body tries to heal, scar tissue forms inside the sheath, attaching the inner tissues of the tendon(s) to its outer covering, the paratenon.
 This scar tissue limits the gliding movement of the tendon in the paratenon reducing the range of motion and causing pain, tenderness, redness and swelling.

 Tenosynovitis is not common in the rotator cuff tendons but is often a condition of the long bicipital tendon, one of the two biceps tendons attaching the biceps to the humeral head at the shoulder.
 Biceps tenosynovitis causes pain in the rotator cuff and upper arm and may continue down the arm to the elbow.